Credit Card Processing Companies: A Who’s Who

-- Determine the rules and regulations merchants must follow when accepting credit card payments, many of which are designed to prevent merchants from discouraging credit card use.
-For example, Visa and MasterCard prohibit merchants from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.
+- Determine the rules and regulations businesses must follow when accepting credit card payments, many of which are designed to prevent businesses from discouraging credit card use.
+For example, Visa and MasterCard prohibit businesses from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.

-- Manage chargebacks and facilitate dispute resolution between merchants and banks.
+- Manage chargebacks and facilitate dispute resolution between businesses and banks.